markstringer-dti/markstringer-dti.github.io/dti.md

 Project management is all about improving the quality of the conversation.

 This is the realisation that I've come to.
-I've had hints of it in the past, but writing this book, working to communication what I know about project management, has made me much more certain.
+I've had hints of it in the past, but writing this book, working to communicate what I know about project management, has made me much more certain.

 We're all probably agreed in theory that communication is a good thing.
 But we're also probably agreed that not all communication is of the same quality.
-As I write this, I'm reminded of a Monty Python sketch that involves performing the novel Wuthering Heights using semaphore flags.
+There's a Monty Python sketch that involves performing the novel Wuthering Heights using semaphore flags.
 What that graphically shows is that some communication, for some things, is probably better suited than others.
 There are good and bad kinds of communication.
 But for project management, what *kind* of communication is a good thing?
 What characterises it and how can we make sure that that's the kind that we use in our projects.

 If there is a kind of conversation that's a good kind, why is there so much bad communication?

-What kind of conversation is the good kind?
-These ideas are based on the work of Patsy Rhodenberg.
-Part of writing this book was to go back to a lot of the books that I've found most helpful in the past and re-read them.
-Patsy Rodenberg's book "Presence" is one of those books.
+What kind of conversation is good communication?
+These ideas are based on the work of Patsy Rhodenberg and her book "Presence."

 Rodenberg's idea,[Ref]is that there are three basic kinds of communication.
 She calls these first, second and third circle.

 The first circle is going inwards, it's introspective.
 First circle is either not talking or talking to oneself.
-If first circle isn't actually mumbling, it is either talking quietly, or talking in a language that only really makes sense to the person who is talking.
+If first circle isn't mumbling, it is either talking quietly, or talking in a language that only really makes sense to the person who is talking.
 First circle is quiet, timid.
-First circle might look like they're listening.
-But in some fundamental way, they aren't engaging with what's been said.
+Someone who is in first circle might look like they're listening.
+But in some fundamental way, they aren't.
+They aren't engaging with what's been said.

 The third circle is extrovert.
 It's shouting and pushing.
-It's presenting and performing to others.It is telling people things that you want them to hear.
+It's presenting and performing to others.
+It is telling people things that you want them to hear.
 It is showing people things you want them to see.
-Third circle is shouty, flamboyant and possibly aggressive.
+Third circle is loud, it shouts.
+It is flamboyant and possibly aggressive.
 It doesn't want to hear what other people have to say.
+In fact, as we'll see, that's a large part of the reason for third circle.

 The second circle is genuine dialogue.
 Each side is paying attention.
 They are being changed by what the other side says.
 Each side is coming to an understanding of the other's position.
-That doesn't mean that they have to accept the other side's position as true or right.
+That doesn't mean that everyone in second circle accepts that the other side's position as right or true.
 But if two sides are in second circle, they at least accept that it is the other side's position.

 From the point of view of project management, by engaging in second circle, you can start to understand what's valuable to your client.
 When you do that, you can see if there are things that you can offer, even if these things aren't valuable to you.
 This is closely related to the discussion about the swamp that we had earlier.

 By revealing the current situation through discussion, you can manage to make something magical and alchemical happen.
 You can get your "opponents" to negotiate, not with you, but with themselves.
 Again, this is closely related to something that we've already talked about - the pirate ship.
 There is bad news on the horizon.
 It needs dealing with.
 The crew by themselves can't deal with it.
 They need insight, strategy and decisive action from whoever is in charge.

 Whatever the problem is, it is very dangerous to ignore it.
-Although everybody might feel better for a while, it's also dangerous and ineffective to rail against it, and just complain that the world shouldn't be like this.
+And, although everybody might feel better for a while, it's also dangerous and ineffective to rail against it, and just complain that the world shouldn't be like this.

-Here's what project management is about, it's about working to improve the quality of second circle conversation.
+So here's my thesis about what project management is about about: it's about working to improve the quality of second circle conversation.

 Understand and accepting this can be good news if you're a project manager.
-If you accept this, your job description changes.
+Because if you accept this, your job description changes.
 You job is no longer about delivering the impossible.
 It's about improving the conversation between the people who are asking for something that's impossible and the people who are trying to deliver it.
 Of course, there's a secondary goal of trying to improve the communication enough that the what's being asked for starts to be something that's possible.
-But since the only way to do that is to keep improving - and maintaining second circle conversation, that really isn't the main consideraion.
-If you focus on the quality of the conversation, you can be comfortable working on seemingly impossible projects.
+But since the only way to do that is to keep improving - and maintaining second circle conversation, that really isn't the main concern.

+My conclusion is that if you focus on the quality of the conversation, you can be comfortable working on seemingly impossible projects.
 Why?
 Because what you are doing when you're working on these projects is focusing on keeping the conversations in second circle.

 Projects will only work if there's genuine dialogue between the team and the client.
 Now obviously, all the practices that we've talked about in this book are still important.
 It's important to understand the swamp, who owns this area?
 Who's interested in this area?
 Who lives in it?
 Who works in it?
 Who regulates it?